 Keep Cats Safe and Save Bird Lives is a coalition of organizations led by Nature Canada that advocates for improving the treatment of domestic cats as a means of limiting impacts to the environment, particularly birds.
-Nature Canada works with national, regional, and local partners across Canada to cultivate municipal action and raise awareness. https://catsandbirds.ca www.fishwildlife.org/application/files/5215/1373/1274/ ConEd-Stewardship-Education-Best-Practices-Guide.pdf
+Nature Canada works with national, regional, and local partners across Canada to cultivate municipal action and raise awareness.

+Stewardship Education Best Practices Planning Guide | Association of Fish and Wildlife Agencies www.fishwildlife.org/application/files/5215/1373/1274/ ConEd-Stewardship-Education-Best-Practices-Guide.pdf